paulbarmstrong/shape-tape/README.md

 ## shape-tape
-A TypeScript/JavaScript library to help with typing and runtime validation of structured data.

 ### Notice
 Please note this package is brand new and highly experimental so breaking changes may be made without notice.

+### About

+A TypeScript/JavaScript library to help with runtime validation of structured data.

+Consumers define Shapes that represent the structure of their data.
+Consumers call `validateObjectShape` to validate some data matches their Shape and assign the appropriate type.

 ### Installation
 ```